A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Classical example reproducing certain features of the FR correlations

-Interestingly, this feature of the FR correlations was noted by Healey in \cite{Healey2018} who pointed out that whether or not Bob's state is collapsed influences the probabilities of Alice's outcome in this scenario.
+Interestingly, in \cite{Healey2018} Healey pointed out that whether or not Bob's state is collapsed influences the probabilities of Alice's outcome in the FR scenario due to the post-selection.
 Denying this dependence is what \cite{Healey2018} refers to as the assumption of \emph{intervention insensitivity}.
-This work argues that FR implicitly assume intervention insensitivity in order obtain the logical contradiction.
-While Healey's intervention sensitivity is very similar in spirit to the setting-dependence in our framework, \cite{Healey2018} appears to suggest that intervention sensitivity is a special non-local feature of quantum theory.
+Healey argues that FR implicitly assume intervention insensitivity in order obtain the logical contradiction.
+While Healey's intervention sensitivity may seem similar in spirit to the setting-dependence in our framework, \cite{Healey2018} appears to regard intervention sensitivity as a special non-local feature of quantum theory.
 In the FR case, the setting-dependence takes the particular form of enabling signalling under post-selection that we have explained here.
-However, the present classical example shows that this is not a special feature of the quantum correlations of the FR scenario but rather a common feature that arises in classical probability theory and causal inference where it often goes by the name of \emph{collider bias}.
+However, the present classical example shows that this is not a special feature of the quantum correlations of the FR scenario but rather a common feature that arises in classical probability theory and causal inference \cite{Pearl2009} where it often goes by the name of \emph{collider bias}.

 In the FR protocol, this feature is not immediately apparent as there are no settings in the actual protocol.
 However, as we have argued in the main text, these settings are implicit in the reasoning steps, and once made explicit, we see that there is indeed signalling under post-selection also in the FR scenario.
-Once we take these correlations into account, we see that the different statements made by the agents come from different conditional probability distributions (conditioned on different values of the other agents' setting) and therefore cannot be combined to yield a paradox even when using the standard rules of classical logic.
-In particular, assumption $\mathbf{I}$ fails here, but imposing it anyway allows for settings to be ignored in this manner and reproduces the apparent paradox.
+Note that our general resolution and results do not depend on this aspect of signalling under post-selection or collider bias, although this is a feature of FR correlations.
+The general results show that imposing the \hyperref[def: I_assump]{$\mathbf{I}$} assumption in a scenario where it fails is necessary for recovering FR type apparent apparent paradoxes (independently of this feature), and we have seen that \hyperref[def: I_assump]{$\mathbf{I}$} does fail in the FR scenario.